mx-soft/Download-Manager-x/README.md

 **How it works**

-A special algorithm is used that has been developed to divide the file to be downloaded into parts and download each part individually at a high speed.
+> We have developed A special algorithm is used to divide the file to be downloaded into parts and download each part individually at a high speed.

 This is a simple explanation of the process